Loading...

 Prefill Claude's response

-Prefilling is deprecated and not supported on Claude Opus 4.6, Claude Sonnet 4.6, and Claude Sonnet 4.5.
+Prefilling is not supported on Claude Mythos Preview, Claude Opus 4.7, Claude Opus 4.6, and Claude Sonnet 4.6.
 Use structured outputs or system prompt instructions instead.

 Prefill the Assistant turn with your desired format.
 This trick bypasses Claude's friendly preamble and enforces your structure.